gonewandering/angles/Readme.md

 ----------------

 You can provide options and data to all charts via the options and data attributes on the canvas elements.
-### Note this version works with Chartjs v2, The following code my not works in cubicwork/angles.
+#### Note: this version works with Chartjs v2, The following code my not works in cubicwork/angles.

 ```html
 <body ng-app="app">